apache/spark/docs/sql-programming-guide.md

 - Since full information of all partitions can be retrieved from metastore, excessive partition discovery is no longer needed.
 This greatly saves query planning time for partitioned tables with a large number of partitions.
 - Hive DDLs such as `ALTER TABLE PARTITION ...
 SET LOCATION` are now available for tables created with the Datasource API.

-Note that partition information is not gathered by default when creating an external tables.
+Note that partition information is not gathered by default when creating an external datasource tables (those with a `path` option).
 You may want to invoke `MSCK REPAIR TABLE` to trigger partition discovery and persist per-partition information into metastore before querying a created external table.

 ## Parquet Files